maratai/craftery/audio_music/music.md

 # Orchestration
 I'm including instrumentation and arrangement under this heading.

+- Dave Black and Tom Gerou. *Essential Dictionary of Orchestration*. **Recommended**.
+Astonishing how much useful information is packed into such a tiny pocket volume!
 - Norman Ludwin. *Music for Movies: the Hollywood Sound: Composition, Development, and Orchestration*. **Recommended**.